chu11/flux-core/doc/man3/flux_kvs_lookup.rst

    If :var:`key` is a symlink, read the link value.
 The lookup fails if the key does not refer to a symlink object.

+FLUX_KVS_NOFOLLOW
+   If :var:`key` or any component of the key path is a symlink, return the link value.
+If no component of the key path is a symlink, read the key normally (or read it based based on other flag conditions).

 FLUX_KVS_TREEOBJ
    All KVS lookups return an RFC 11 tree object.
 This flag requests that they be returned without conversion.
 That is, a "valref" will not